-- 1. meeting satisfactory academic progress standards. - 2. meeting all financial obligations to the college. - 3. exhibiting professional conduct and excellent moral and ethical behavior.

-4. students are expected to take COMLEX-USA, Level I prior to enrolling in the third year.
-A student who fails to achieve a passing score on COMLEX Level I after four attempts will be subject to dismissal.
+- 1. The student must meet satisfactory academic progress standards. - 2.
+The student must meet all financial obligations to the college. - 3.
+The student must exhibit professional conduct and excellent moral and ethical behavior. - 4.
+Students are expected to take COMLEX-USA Level I prior to enrolling in the third year.
+A student who fails to achieve a passing score on COMLEX-USA Level I after four attempts will be subject to dismissal.

-View Requirements For Graduation"@
+View Requirements For Graduation